Cheesy ranch biscuits, and its corresponding recipe, are created in collaboration with Collective Bias® and its

 It’s widely known that Kraft Ranch and Italian salad dressings are the base for lots of delicious salad recipes.
-The thing is, when it comes to developing recipes, I’m the kind of girl who likes to color outside of the lines of ordinary.
+The thing is, when it comes to developing recipes, I’m the kind of girl who likes to color outside of the lines of ordinary a little bit.
 One look at my green tea gnocchi recipe should be proof of that!

 When I was shopping at Walmart last week, I was buying ingredients to make biscuits and sausage gravy.
 It occurred to me that adding ranch flavor to the biscuits would be crazy delicious, so I went to the salad dressing aisle to pick up a bottle of ranch dressing.
 I grabbed Kraft shredded cheese too.
 I live in Wisconsin, you guys.
 Everything tastes better with cheese!